 Before you hire a worker, you will need to submit a pre-hiring declaration (declaration préalable à l'embauche/ DPAE) through the net-entreprises portal (or on msa.fr if your company's business activities come under France's agricultural scheme).
 This operation will register your employee as a member of the French Social Security system.
 A registration number (social security number) is assigned at birth to those born in France and following a DPAE for those born abroad.

-In addition, you will be required to submit social declarations on a regular basis.
-As from 2016, these will be progressively replaced by a single monthly electronic declaration, the DSN ("declaration sociale nominative").
+In addition, you will be required to submit a monthly electronic declaration, the DSN ("declaration sociale nominative").

 The Foreign Firms' Slip (Titre firmes étrangères/ TFE) is an optional system intended for companies with fewer than 20 employees and no place of business in France.
 If a company uses the TFE, it will be required to use only this system for all of its employees working in France.
 The TFE will determine which formalities and declarations are replaced by the DSN.

 For more information on The Foreign Firms' Slip (Titre firmes étrangères/TFE)